canonical/sdcore-nms/CONTRIBUTING.md

 3. Load the `sdcore-nms.rock` OCI image and pull the `mongodb:noble` image into the local registry.
 4. Run both images in docker
 5. Load the example config located in `examples/config/webuicfg.yaml` into the `nms` docker image, and restart the program.

-After the process is done, from your host machine you can run `lxc list`, and use the IP address to connect to both mongodb and NMS.
-The port for NMS is `:5000` and the port for mongodb is `:27017`.